openzim/mwoffliner/docs/functional_architecture.md

 Skin detection is automated in mwoffliner for now (see https://github.com/openzim/mwoffliner/issues/2213).

-For now, only `vector` (legacy) and `vector-2022` are supported, and only with ActionParse renderer.
+For now, only `vector` (legacy), `vector-2022` and `fandomdesktop` are supported, and only with ActionParse renderer.
 Only `vector-2022` is the truely responsive skin, providing ultimate rendering on mostly all screen sizes.

 ### JS / CSS dependencies